andrevidela/Research-report/Week3.md

 - [ ] keep looking for ways to implement data declarations as Containers
 - [x] watch javascript for idris developers
   - hilarious, should watch it with other people too

+## 15
+worked on typedefs and internet

+## 16

+worked on bitwise multiplication

+## 17

+- [x] read chapter 5 of Edwin's thesis
+  - should be fun to implement in Idris, we'll see if I have enough time
+- [ ] finish bitwise mutiplication
+- [ ] implement in idris 2
+- [ ] see if I can introduce linear annotations